 A PPC campaign has to have results measured over one quarter.
 While SEO has to have results measured over two quarters.
 We have created a cost comparison for PPC vs SEO.
 For PPC to have the same number of searches as SEO the maximum budget of £1,500 has to be applied.

 If we use a customer conversion rate of 5% for all driven traffic we can calculate the Cost Per Acquisition (CPA) for a new customer.
-The CPA is an ideal metric for working out cost.

 In the case of PPC banner ads, the results achieved are related to the capital that that can be invested in advertising on search engines as well as management fees.
 Once a campaign is turned off, there will be no residual traffic.